galexynye/midi-sequencing/src/pages/article/2017-06-17-eq-essential-techniques/essential-eq.md

 <img class="wp-image-1564 size-full" src="./media/essential-eq/Manley-Passive-EQ-9.png" alt="Manley Massive Passive EQ" width="946" height="262" />

-When you are starting out, you will be mastering your own tracks. <strong>Most of mastering is EQing</strong>.
-As mentioned in the High-Pass section, you will want to use a Linear Phase EQ on your master bus to cut out frequencies below 30-40 hz.
+<strong>Most of mastering is EQing</strong>.
+As mentioned in the High-Pass section, you will want to use a Linear Phase EQ on your master bus to cut out frequencies below 20-40 hz.
 These frequencies will not benefit you in anyway but can hurt your mix.

 When you are using an EQ on the mastering bus you will usually only want to cut or boost 1-2 db, maybe 3.
 Adding EQ on the master bus is like adding an EQ to every single instrument in your mix.
 If you find yourself having to do extreme cuts or boosst in mastering, you probably want to go back and fix your mix.